Forkan-Ahmed/ELC-Committe-2022/README.md

 # ELC-Committe-2022
-You can find the  English Language Club 2022 Committee's  approved list here.
+You can find the  English Language Club 2022 Committee's  approved list here as a pdf file.